 Synchronization

 In the Praat-Editor Tab can be used to start and stop playback.
-The current position is highlighted with a red dotted line,.
+The current position is highlighted with a red dotted line.
 The scroll bar at the bottom of the window allows moving the section you want to view:

 The synchronization of the audio file and the transcription is completed in 3 steps: